josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_macos.md

 Apple Events | [5]Enable to allow app to send Apple events to other apps.
 Debugging | [6]You can temporarily enable this entitlement to use native debugger (GDB, LLDB) with the exported app.
 This entitlement should be disabled for production export.

-The Allow JIT Code Execution, Allow Unsigned Executable Memory and Allow DYLD Environment Variables entitlements are always enabled for the Godot Mono exports, and are not visible in the export options.
+The `Allow JIT Code Execution`, `Allow Unsigned Executable Memory` and `Allow DYLD Environment Variables` entitlements are always enabled for the Godot Mono exports, and are not visible in the export options.

 These features aren't supported by Godot out of the box, enable them only if you are using add-ons which require them.

-To notarize an app, you must disable the Debugging entitlement.
+To notarize an app, you must disable the `Debugging` entitlement.

 ### App Sandbox Entitlement

 The App Sandbox restricts access to user data, networking and devices.
-Sandboxed apps can't access most of the file system, can't use custom file dialogs and execute binaries (using OS.execute and OS.create_process) outside the .app bundle.
+Sandboxed apps can't access most of the file system, can't use custom file dialogs and execute binaries (using `OS.execute` and `OS.create_process`) outside the `.app` bundle.
 See App Sandbox for more info.

 > Note: